markstringer-dti/markstringer-dti.github.io/dti.md

 Yes.
 Moving towards working software does a whole lot of things that in general people want to avoid.
 It throws up a lot of technical problems that require thinking.
 It throws up a lot of rules, regulations and restrictions about what can and can't be done that require even more thinking.
 It makes obvious how slow and expensive it is to just get *some* of a product.
 And in doing so, it tends to undermine the "simple", "fast", "all", "cheap" appeal of an original idea.

-These are all very good reasons for not getting software working and the effects of these reasons when you try to implement a small amount of working software will be immediate.
+These are all very good reasons for not getting software working.
+Getting software working throws up all kinds of surprises.
 It will be very tempting to stop.

-So, when you start to feel these reasons for not doing working software, when you see other people being persuaded by them.
-It's really important that you understand the reasons why you should start delivering working software as early as you possibly can.
+You will  start to feel these reasons for not doing working software.
+You see other people being persuaded by them.
+At this point it's really important that you understand why you should carry on..

 1. You're going to have to do it sooner or later.

 And sooner, is much better that later.
 Why?
-Because of all those problems that you encounter when you start to deliver small amounts of software, problems with the technology, problems with environments, regulatory problems.
+Because of all those problems that you encounter when you start to deliver small amounts of software.
+You will get problems with the technology.
+You will get problems with environments, unheard of rules and regulations.
+You will get problems I haven't thought of, problems you haven't thought of.
 There is no way around all of those problems.
+The only way to deal with them is to get through them.
 If you start to deliver something early, then you can deal with these problems in bite size pieces.
 If you put off dealing with these problems until later, you'll be forced to try to deal with them all at once.

 2. Working software teaches you things about the problem that you're solving.